ut-beg/LibTXReSciCollCSharp/LibTXReSciCollCSharp/LibTXReSciCollCSharp/readme.md

 ﻿LibTXReSciCollCSharp is a .NET library that assists with creation of item-level metadata files for the USGS ReSciColl scientific sample collection database.

-Source code can be found on Github at the link below, or it can be installed via NuGet. https://github.com/ut-beg/LibTXReSciCollCSharp
+Source code can be found on Github at the link below. https://github.com/ut-beg/LibTXReSciCollCSharp

 Once you have it installed and referenced in your project, it can be used like this: